 The concerned instructor may request a change of grade when it is discovered that an error was made in determining a student's grade.
 A written request must state the reason(s) for the request with supporting documents and be approved by the Dean of Academic Affairs.
-The Office of Registrar & Records must receive the written request with supporting documents within five (5) working days after the submission of grades.
+The Registration & Records Office must receive the written request with supporting documents within five (5) working days after the submission of grades.

 The affected student may also request a change of grade if he/she believes that the grade is erroneous.
 The student must first discuss the grade with the concerned instructor to try to resolve the problem.
-If the student feels that the issue has not been resolved to his/her satisfaction, he/she may submit a written request to the Office of Registrar & Records.
+If the student feels that the issue has not been resolved to his/her satisfaction, he/she may submit a written request to the Registration & Records Office.
 The request must be submitted with supporting documents.
-The Office of Registrar and Records must receive a written request with supporting documents within ten (10) working days after the receipt of the report card.
-The Office of Registrar and Records will forward the request with supporting documents to the chair of the Student Review Board for further action.
+The Registration & Records Office must receive a written request with supporting documents within ten (10) working days after the receipt of the report card.
+The Registration & Records Office will forward the request with supporting documents to the chair of the Student Review Board for further action.